Cost of Attendance

 Prepare yourself for the cost of medical school

 As you begin to prepare for medical school, one of the most important steps to take is to prepare yourself for the costs.
-A keen understanding of the financial undertaking that you are approaching is critical to your long-term fiscal well-being.
+A keen understanding of the financial undertaking you are approaching is critical to your long-term fiscal well-being.
 Use the resources provided here to help you discuss and make sound decisions regarding your financial aid.

-With the rise of medical school costs, we highly recommend that you find a roommate.
+With the rise of medical school costs, we highly recommend you find a roommate.
 It will decrease your room and board expenses by as much as 50 percent.

 If you aren’t used to living on a restricted budget, start practicing now.
 Financial aid budgets for medical students are based on a low to moderate cost of living.
 Each year, we create a medical student budget or cost of attendance budget, from which we determine the amount of financial aid our students are eligible to receive.
 Review it carefully and try to budget your own expenses accordingly.

-NOTE FOR FIRST-YEAR STUDENTS: Because aid does not disburse until the end of the first week of class, you need to plan for matriculation expenses such as moving expenses, housing and utilities deposits, summer reading, etc. You will not be able to rely on financial aid to get you started.
+NOTE FOR FIRST-YEAR STUDENTS: Because aid does not disburse until the end of the first week of class, you need to plan for matriculation expenses such as moving expenses, housing and utility deposits, summer reading, etc. You will not be able to rely on financial aid to get you started.

 There are sometimes circumstances in which students are eligible for a budget increase.